davidagross/haggadah/haggadah.md

 [Drink 4th Glass Of Wine]

+Water is an essential component of everything on our seder table.
+Without water, there would be no food.
+There would be no people, no us.
+Similarly, without Miriam, there would be no Moses, and there would be no free Jews.
+There would be no us.

+We will now raise our glasses of water and say:

+**Group**: *Mni Wičoni.
+In Standing Rock, and along every pipeline, water is under threat.
+Grassy Narrows and Wabaseemoong First Nations, the water is still not safe.
+This water is life, and for that we are grateful.
+L'chaim.*

+[Drink Glass Of Water]

 ## Let's Eat

 **Reader 1**: Now it is time for our leisurely, and scrumptious Pesakh meal.